 Contact for this event

-This event is hosted by the Bank Workers Charity through the Zoom platform.
+This is an externally hosted event by the Bank Workers Charity through the Zoom platform.
 Accord is not responsible for the material.

 Contact for this event

-This is an external event, hosted by the TUC.
+This event is hosted by the TUC using the Zoom platform.
 Accord is not responsible for this material.

 Contact for this event